 - Working Remotely standard

-- Setting Up UBC Faculty & Staff Email on iOS Devices Using ActiveSync
+- Setting Up UBC Faculty & Staff Email Using ActiveSync

 - How to Encrypt USB Sticks and Other Removable Media guideline